i-am-bee/bee-agent-framework/README.md

   <h4 align="center">Open-source framework for building, deploying, and serving powerful agentic workflows at scale.</h4>
 </p>

-The Bee framework makes it easy to build agentic worfklows with leading open-source and proprietary models.
-We’re working on bringing model-agnostic support to any LLM to help developers avoid model provider lock-in.
+The Bee Agent Framework makes it easy to build scalable agent-based workflows with your model of choice.
+Our default agent, [Bee](https://github.com/i-am-bee/bee-agent-framework/tree/main?tab=readme-ov-file#get-started-with-bee), is designed to perform robustly with [Llama 3.1](https://ai.meta.com/blog/meta-llama-3-1/), and we're actively working on optimizing its performance with other popular LLMs.<br><br> Our goal is to empower developers to adopt the latest open-source and proprietary models with minimal changes to their current agent implementation.

 ## Key Features